 Every year, I like to see which books and educational toys are most popular here on the Rolling Prairie Readers blog.
 Which ones received the most clicks, and which ones were purchased?

-Keep scrolling to see the top 12 educational toys for 2021!
+Keep scrolling to see the top 12 educational toys for this year!

 I shouldn’t have been surprised that each of these toys are in our house right now.
 (I guess I talk about our favorites a lot.)